jotego/jt49/README.md

 ## Non Linear Effects

-- Saturation effects are not modelled
-- Channel mixing effects by short circuiting the outputs are not modelled
+- Channel mixing effects by short circuiting the outputs in AY-3-8910 are not modelled
+- Non linearity in YM2203 when shorting all outputs is modeled via parameter YM2203_LUMPED

+Non linear effects depend on the way the chip is connected and its model.
+See [the connection list](doc/conn.md).

 ## Related Projects